 - Wipe Your Fins

-Clean off the cooling fins that are located on the cylinder to ensure proper heat distribution and cooling.
+Better you clean off the cooling fins that are located on the cylinder to ensure proper heat distribution and cooling.

 - Clean the Carburetor

-Clean your carburetor and your airbox.
+Always ensure to clean your carburetor and your airbox.
 Check the screen in your saw’s muffler.
 Clean it off or replace it as necessary.

 Month To Month Maintenance Tips